status-im/nimbus-eth1/premix/readme.md

 In the browser, you can try to navigate tracing result and find where the problem/bug is.

-## Helper tools
+## Tools

+* Premix

+`Premix` is the main tool in this tool set.
+It produce data that can be viewed with browser and debug data that can be consumed by `debug` tool. `Premix` consume data produced either by `nimbus`, `persist`, or `dumper`.
+You can run `Premix` manually using this command: `premix debugxxx.json`

-* Persist Tool
+* Persist

 Because nimbus p2p layer still contains bugs, you may become impatient when try to syncing blocks.
 In `/premix` directory, you can find a `persist.nim` tool.
-It will help you to sync relative quicker because it will bypass p2p layer and download blocks from `geth` via `rpc-api`.
+It will help you to sync relatively quicker because it will bypass p2p layer and download blocks from `geth` via `rpc-api`.

+When it encounter problematic block during syncing, it will stop and produce debugging data like nimbus does.

 ```bash
 nim c -r premix/persist [--dataDir:your_database_directory] [--head: blockNumber] [--maxBlocks: number] [--numCommits: number]
 ```

-* Debug Tool
+* Debug

 Premix debugging tool also produce a set of debugging meta data that you can use to quickly find the bug without the need to run p2p layer or any other unnecessary code.